• Skip to main content

 When visiting Thingvellir (Þingvellir), you will walk between giant walls of rocks.
 The North American and the European plates are drifting apart and this is where the fault lines are the most visible.

-In Winter, the site remains accessible but only the main track maintained daily.
+In winter, the site remains accessible but only the main track is maintained daily.
 A lot of the other hiking trails are not cleared of snow.

 Thingvellir is one of the most significant places in Iceland:

-• Thingvellir is a national park.
-In 1928-1930, it has been established to protect the remains of the parliament site and then extended to also included the natural aspect.
+- Thingvellir is a national park.
+In 1928-1930, it was established to protect the remains of the parliament site and then extended to also include the natural aspect.

 One of the beautiful Iceland winter landscapes.